Simplify secure data exchange with external partners

 A streamlined solution

 Companies that use PKWARE's Smartcrypt to protect data within the organization can also use Smartcrypt to share encrypted files with individuals and groups outside the company.
-The free Smartcrypt Reader is available for download by anyone, and can be used on Windows systems to decrypt and open files that have been secured using Smartcrypt.
+The free Smartcrypt Reader is available for download by anyone, and can be used to decrypt and open files that have been secured using Smartcrypt.
+Smartcrypt Reader is available for Windows and Mac platforms.

 Unlike other approaches that require senders to share encryption passphrases with recipients or deal with complex PKI workflows, the Smartcrypt Reader can automatically retrieve encryption keys for authorized users—even external users—eliminating one of the biggest security challenges in external data exchange.